syan-dev/blazeneo/README.md

 ## Ackowledgement

 This work was funded by Vingroup Innovation Foundation (VINIF) under project code VINIF.2020.DA17.
-We
+We thank IGH for collecting and annotating the data.

 ## FAQ